diversen/sphinx/README.md

 Sphinx search for CosCMS

-You will need to have sphinx installed and run the sphinx daemon You can check out the sphinx.conf which will work on a Ubuntu install.
+You will need to have sphinx installed and run the sphinx daemon You can check out the sphinx.conf found in this repo.

+This should will work with a recent version of sphinx.

 You will just need to change username and password for mysql database.
+Then you will be able to search on articles and blog entries.

 ### indexes